-Judging by its ingredients alone, Royal Canin Breed-Specific Adult looks to be an average dry dog food.
+Judging by its ingredients alone, Royal Canin Breed Health Nutrition Adult dog food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Yet when you consider the protein-boosting effect of the corn or wheat glutens as well as the soy, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the wheat gluten in this recipe and the corn gluten and soy protein in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Royal Canin Breed-Specific Adult is a plant-based dry dog food using only a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Royal Canin Breed Health Nutrition Adult is a dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3 stars.

 A Final Word